 There are drawbacks, however.
 Most importantly, there is a lot more paperwork.
 You will also be expected to present a lot of detail and planning for your home building project upfront.
 However, if you already own land, you may be able to use that as collateral.
 Collateral reduces risks for the lender, which can translate to more favorable terms and quicker approval.
 Plus you do not need to provide as much money as a down payment.

 A Construction-to-Permanent Loan, (“all-in-one” or “single closing” loans), can be used to cover the cost of building a home.
 Upon final inspection and certification of the completed home, a loan can be converted to a permanent loan, and standardize a mortgage.
 Generally, you can choose a fixed-rate or adjustable rate loan.
 This is a cost-effective alternative to a traditional construction loan.
 Conveniently, there will be only one lender and one closing, making the whole process less of a hassle.

 Wrapping Up: What Makes a Lot “Build-able”?

 Ultimately, you must remember that when you build a custom home, the lender doesn’t have the collateral of an already-built home.
 When risks are higher for the lender, a more onerous approval process should be expected.
 However, these risks can be mitigated with detailed planning and documentation.
-Working with a reputable consultant and contractors, such as Belman Homes a custom builder in Waukesha, they can make the process easier and protect potential home buyers from financial deficits.
+Working with a reputable consultant and contractors, such as Belman Homes a custom builder in Waukesha who builds new houses in Pewaukee, WI, can make the process easier and protect potential home buyers from financial deficits.